shohiebsense/shohiebsense.github.io/_pages/home.md

 A stance that enables one to grow their aptitude by adapting to new technologies readily.

 #### Resilience: `A-Rank`
 It affects one to be selective towards food and activities in an exchange to get better degree of healthiness.
+It also indicates that one does not easily accept failures, making their stubbornness come out.

 #### Inquisition : `B-Rank`
 This skill holder is curious, valuing options when using tools.